Craiglie: Geography

 Craiglie is bounded by the Cassowary Range to the southwest, Mowbray River to the southeast and the Coral Sea to the east.
 The Captain Cook Highway and the cane tramway to the Mossman sugar mill form part of its boundary with Port Douglas to the north.

 Historically, Craiglie provided the connection between Port Douglas and The Bump Track which crossed the range.
 Although it no longer provides access over the range, it remains the access point to Port Douglas, where the Port Douglas Road joins the Captain Cook Highway and it remains a service centre for businesses serving the highway and Port Douglas as well as being an extension of the suburban areas in the south of Port Douglas.

-There is also farming on the low-lying coastal areas, principally sugarcane.
+The land use on the low-lying coastal areas is predominantly growing sugarcane.